COMP2160-Game-Development/Prac-02/README.md

 Remember to specify this in the inspector before running your game.
 Don't forget to check the [documentation for more info on Rotate()](https://docs.unity3d.com/2023.1/Documentation/ScriptReference/Transform.Rotate.html).

 Figuring out which axis to rotate around can be a bit tricky.
 The way to think of this is we want to rotate around the axis that ISN'T changing.
 So, if an object is going to be pointing in different X and Z directions, then we want to apply the rotation on the Y axis.

 If we had to define this vector ourselves, it would be (0,1,0).
-However, we can again use Unity's built-in shorthand:
+However, Unity has a number of built-in Vector3 short-hands that we can use to make our life easier.
+Look at the [Vector3 scripting reference](https://docs.unity3d.com/2023.1/Documentation/ScriptReference/Vector3.html) and find a static property to use instead.
+Define a variable with a meaningful name (like `rotationAxis`) and assign it this Vector3.

 ```
-transform.Rotate(Vector3.up * turningRate * Time.deltaTime, Space.Self);
+transform.Rotate(rotationAxis * turningRate * Time.deltaTime, Space.Self);
 ```
 Experiment with different parameters for your Drive script.
 How do the speed and the turning rate affect the radius of the car's turning circle?
 What is the formula for this?

 Consider which parameter is more designer-friendly: turning speed (in degrees per second) or turning-circle radius (in metres)?
 Why?

+You may even want to expose some of your Vectors in the inspector so you can experiment with different directions for movement and axes for rotation.

 ### Transform Hierarchy